mthsfrts/DIY.io/Python/Spotify Playlist Creator/README.md

 ---
 ### Running :

-For you be able to run the code of your on, you need a Spotify Dev Account.
+For you be able to run the code of your own, you need a Spotify Dev Account.
 After creating the account you will need the Keys that you will be prompt in your dashboard.

 You can find all the documentation here :